BIG ROCK OFFICIAL RULES

 2. RULES MEETING - At least one person from each boat should attend the Captain’s Meeting for the Tournament, which will be held on Sunday prior to the first day of fishing.
 Regardless, all participants in the Tournament are responsible for knowing all Tournament Rules, including any changes to the Rules that may take place at the Captain’s Meeting.

 3. ROD & REEL RULES - This is a rod and reel, hook and line tournament.
 Double line and leader combined may not exceed 40 ft; neither of which may exceed 30 ft.
+The fish must be fought by rod and reel from the boat.
+A second rod and reel may be attached to the primary rod and reel.
+It is not allowed to throw a rod overboard with a flotation device.
 The following practices are illegal in this tournament: a) use of handline or rope attached to the line or leader; b) shooting, harpooning, or lancing; and c) the transfer of any participant from one boat to another to aid in the landing of the fish.
 Bill rope/”snooter” is allowed.
 Drones are not allowed in this tournament.

 4. BOUNDARIES - All boats fishing in Tournament must fish between LORAN coordinates North 40275 and South 39200.
 All fish must also be hooked within those coordinates.